umich-dbgroup/duoquest/README.md

 ### Task Database Setup

+First, make sure there is a running instance of [Redis](https://redis.io) on your machine.

 Run `python3 init_task_db.py`.
 This will set up the task database and preload it with information from the Spider database.
+It will also prepopulate the autocomplete database which uses redis.
 The task database has the following schema:

 **Tasks**